heathhenley/AOC/README.md

 two ranges, map the overlapping range through the map, and leave non overlapping ranges alone.
 It's day 5!
 I'm a little scared for the rest of the month. 😅

+### Day 6:
+Nice!
+This was an interesting problem.
+I found it easier than yesterday's problem.
+I didn't even bother with trying to brute force the solution for part 2 this time.
+The max distance you can travel in the race is if you wait until duration / 2 seconds to start moving.
+So with that, you can start at the max duration and binary search down to the left and the right to find the first time where you won't make it on each end - all the times in between will be the ways you can win.
+There's probably a math solution to this one, but I didn't think about it too hard.